yassinbouasri/dependency-injection-attributes/sfcasts/asdecorator.md

 get a type error because Symfony would be trying to inject `LoggerRemote`.

 So, follow me on this: we autowire `RemoteInterface`.
 That's aliased to `ButtonRemote`, so Symfony tries to give us that.
-But *then* thanks to `#[AsDecorator]`, it swaps that out for `LoggerRemote`... but passes `ButtonRemote` *to* `LoggerRemote`.
-In short, `AsDecorator` allows us to decorate an existing service with our own.
+But *then*, thanks to `#[AsDecorator]`, it swaps that out for `LoggerRemote`... but passes `ButtonRemote` *to* `LoggerRemote`.
+In short, `AsDecorator` allows us to decorate an existing service with another.

 Spin back to the app, refresh and... press "volume up".
 Check the "Logs" profiler panel and... we're logging again!